BOOM Awards Judges

 BOOM Awards, The Judges

-This year’s BOOM Awards will (unsurprisingly!) look a little different than usual, but rest assured because - as always - judging will be thorough, impartial and oh, so delicious!
+This year’s BOOM Awards unsurprisingly looked a little different than usual, but rest assured - as always - judging was thorough, impartial and oh, so delicious!

-Judges are overseen by the Executive Judging Committee, who have the final say in judging panels, decisions and criteria, and are consulted on any issues that may arise.
+Judges were overseen by the Executive Judging Committee, who had the final say in judging panels, decisions and criteria.

 Food & Drink Product Judges

-This year's food & drink product awards will, as usual, be judged on taste and quality.
-In order to comply with Covid-19 regulations around distancing, the food & drink product awards will be judged by an independent panel of three experts in Bristol.
+This year's food & drink product awards were, as usual, judged on taste and quality.
+In order to comply with Covid-19 regulations around distancing, the food & drink product awards were be judged by an independent panel of three experts in Bristol.
 Read on to find out a little more about each judge.

 Jenny Chandler: Food Writer, Chef & Teacher